cham6/restfultesting/README.md

 # restfultesting
 Project to help QA engineers understand the REST API services' testing.
 REST stands for "REpresentational State Transfer".

 Time for some basics first..
-Grab some popcorn and start reading.
+Grab some coffee and start reading.

 # What is REST Client:
 A method or a tool to invoke a REST service API that is exposed for communication by any system or service provider.
 For example: If an API is exposed to get the real time traffic information about a route from Google, the software/tool that invokes the Google traffic API is called the Rest client.